19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

-# Experience Points
+# Experience Points (XP)

-Experience Points ([XP](Experience%20Points.md)) represents the PCs progression throughout the game.
+Experience Points represent the PCs progression throughout the game.

 There are two primary methods the GM can use to award XP.
 [Gritty XP](Experience%20Points.md#Gritty%20XP) or [Story XP](Experience%20Points.md#Story%20XP).